The Competitive Housing Market of Florida and Its Most Influencing Factors

 - Financing Contingency

-This protects buyers by allowing them to back out of the deal if they cannot secure a mortgage loan under the agreed terms.
-It’s a crucial safeguard in Tampa’s competitive housing environment, where mortgage approvals and interest rates can shift unexpectedly. - Inspection Contingency
+This saves buyers by letting them back out of the deal if they can’t get a mortgage loan on the terms that were agreed upon.
+It’s an important safety measure in Tampa’s competitive housing market, where interest rates and mortgage approvals (including reverse mortgages) can change quickly, leaving little room for financial freedom. - Inspection Contingency

 Is It Better to Be Contingent or Pending?